fleizean/push_swap/README.md

 ## Approach

-I used linked list but not have a integer, i used *char* array and i'm checking ones tens and hundreds digit area and compare each other.
+I used linked list but don't have a integer, i used *char* array and i'm checking ones tens and hundreds digit area and compare each other.

 ## Compiling and Usage